RJPearson94/terraform-provider-twilio/docs/resources/serverless_deployment.md

 For more information on Serverless (also known as Runtime), see the product [page](https://www.twilio.com/runtime)

 ~> Serverless deployments cannot be removed, they can only be superseded.
-When a destroy is required Terraform will check if the resource is the latest deployment.
-If the resource is the latest deployment and the `build_sid` is not nil a new deployment will be created with a nil `build_sid` to remove this resource as the active deployment, this allows the build to be destroyed.
-If the `build_sid` is nil or if the resource is not the latest version then the resource will be removed from the Terraform state without a new deployment being created.
+To allow a build to be deleted, on the destruction of the resource, the provider will check if the `build_sid` is deployed to the environment.
+If the `build_sid` matches the environment config, a new deployment will be created without a `build_sid` to remove the active deployment.
+Once the deployment has been completed or if the `build_sid` doesn't match the environment, the state is removed and the deployment is orphaned.

+~> To allow terraform to correctly manage the lifecycle of the deployment, it is recommended that use the lifecycle meta-argument `create_before_destroy` with this resource.
+The docs can be found [here](https://www.terraform.io/docs/configuration/resources.html#create_before_destroy)

 !> This API used to manage this resource is currently in beta and is subject to change